-In June 2019, Royal Mail created a special stamp collection to celebrate 100 years of the nation’s public forests, featuring six spectacular forest landscapes from around the UK.
+In summer 2019, Royal Mail created a special stamp collection to celebrate 100 years of the nation’s public forests, featuring six spectacular forest landscapes from around the UK.

-Three forests in England have been brought to life – Gloucestershire’s Westonbirt Arboretum, Nottinghamshire’s Sherwood Forest, and Northumberland’s Kielder Forest.
+Three forests in England are brought to life – Gloucestershire’s Westonbirt Arboretum, Nottinghamshire’s Sherwood Forest, and Northumberland’s Kielder Forest.
 In addition, the collection features Scotland’s Glen Affric, Coed y Brenin in Wales, and Northern Ireland’s Glenariff Forest.

-The forest views on the stamps show the role the Forestry Commission has played in shaping the character of the the nation's landscape over the last 100 years.
-The organisation has evolved to become a leader in providing environmental, ecological and recreational through forests and woodlands, while continuing to support timber production.
+The forest landscapes on the stamps show the role the Forestry Commission has played in shaping the character of the nation's countryside over the last 100 years.
+The organisation has evolved to become an environment and outdoor recreation leader through forests and woodlands, while continuing to support timber production.

 There are a number of formats available from the Royal Mail website: